dspears/YoutubeSearch/README.md

 An improvement might be to move the "Next Page" "Prev Page" button controls currently in SearchPage into a separate component, or possibly use the Material Design paging control.

+## Testing

+Given a little more time my next step would be to add more meaningful and robust unit tests and some end to end tests.